 A Smart Solution

-We believe investing in early college high schools and other dual enrollment programs is an important policy solution to improving high school education and increasing college access and completion rates.
-Early college and other dual enrollment programs also save students, families, and government thousands of dollars and create a more efficient educational delivery system by offering students a tuition-free college course of study during the four years of high school.
+We believe investing in early college high schools is an important policy solution to improving high school education and increasing college access, affordability, and completion.
+Early colleges also save students, families, and government thousands of dollars and create a more efficient educational delivery system by offering students a tuition-free college course of study during the four years of high school.

 Our Policy Work